reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 ## Building Controllers
 After creating entities, repositories, and services let us create our first controller.

 The imported `spring-boot-starter-web` contains everything that we need for the controller.
-We have the Spring MVC autoconfigured and the embedded Tomcat server ready to use.
+We have Spring MVC autoconfigured and the embedded Tomcat server ready to use.

-With the Spring MVC, we can define a controller with the `@Controller` or `@RestController` annotation so it can handle incoming requests.
+With Spring MVC, we can define a controller with the `@Controller` or `@RestController` annotation so it can handle incoming requests.

 ### Creating an Endpoint With the @RestController
 We are going to create our first endpoint.
 We want to fetch all books that the bookstore owns.